lambda-feedback/shimmy/README.md

 ## Evaluation Runtime Interface

 The evaluation function is expected to be a standalone application or script that implements the evaluation runtime interface.
-The evaluation runtime interface is a simple, language-agnostic protocol that defines how the shim communicates with the evaluation function.
+The evaluation runtime interface is a simple, language-agnostic, JSON-based protocol that defines how the shim communicates with the evaluation function.

-The evaluation function is responsible for parsing the input JSON object, performing the evaluation, and responding with the output JSON object.
+The evaluation function is responsible for parsing the input JSON message, performing the evaluation, and responding with the output JSON message.
 The evaluation function should exit with a status code of `0` if the evaluation was successful, and a non-zero status code if an error occurred.

 ### Messages

 The interface consists of input and output messages, which are exchanged between the shim and the evaluation function.
-Both the input and output to the evaluation function are expected to be any unstructured JSON object, without any restrictions on schema, format or content.
+Both the input and output to the evaluation function are expected to be valid JSON messages, conforming to the schema defined in the following.

+#### Input

+The input message is a JSON-encoded string that contains the following fields:

+- `

+#### Output

 ### Communication Channels